How to change a plug socket

 How to fit a flush-mounted socket to a solid wall

-To flush mount a socket in a solid wall, you’ll need to cut a recess into the plaster and the masonry behind it.
+To replace a surface mounted socket with a flush mount a socket in a solid wall, you’ll need to cut a recess into the plaster and the masonry behind it.

 Tools you will need: